soumikavumi/memory-matching-game/README.md

 # Typing Speed Game 🕹️
  This is a typing speed test game built with:

-- ✅ Modern JavaScript (ES6+)
+✅ Modern JavaScript (ES6+)
-- ✅ Flask (Python backend)
+✅ Flask (Python backend)
-- ✅ Manual HTML placeholders
+✅ Manual HTML placeholders
-- ✅ No frameworks
+✅ No frameworks
-- ✅ Plain file storage (scores.txt)
+✅ Plaintext storage.
+Organizer: Event (name, date.txt)

-## How It Works
+# How It Works

-- Click "Start Game"
+ Click "Start Game"
-- Type the displayed word before time runs out
-- Get 1 point per correct word
+ Type the word shown before the time is completely over 1 point per right word
-- Submit your name and score at the end
+ Post your name and score at the bottom

-## How to Run
+# How to Run

-Git Bash/ Command Prompt
-python app.py
+  Git Bash/Command Prompt: python app.py